 Blueberry, that was turned into a highly psychedelic 2004 movie, was only one direction this multi talented artist went.
 Moebius also ventured into TV commercials and had a hand in other film productions (Alien, The Fifth Element), the cartoon adaptation of Little Nemo in Slumberland, worked together with Stan Lee for The Silver Surfer comics and continued various other projects.

-The heavy 10 x 12 x1,5″ bilingual (English/German) 272 pages catalog, edited and introduced by museum director Achim Sommer, accompanies the exhibition.
+The heavy 10 x 12 x1,5″ bilingual (English/German) 272 page catalog, edited and introduced by museum director Achim Sommer, accompanies the exhibition.
 It features brief, but excellent texts by Patrick Blümel, Frederike Voßkamp, Isabelle Giraud and many quotations and original thoughts by Moebius.

 The majority of the space, however, is devoted to more than 260 of his breathtaking drawings and illustrations from all his creative decades on heavy paper in art print quality, mostly as full page.